 The Divinity School encourages students to seek ministry positions in the local church.
 To assist students in this process, an active Resource & Referral service is offered by the Divinity School.
-Students are encouraged to seek the counsel of the Deans, the Coordinator of Resource & Referral, or the Director of Church, Alumni, and Student Relations for assistance.
+Students are encouraged to seek the counsel of the Deans, the Coordinator of Resource & Referral, or the Director of Student Services.